Harrowing rescues save migrants off Greece; at least 22 die

 “This is a time to really cooperate much more substantially in order to avoid these types of incidents occurring in the future and to completely eradicate the smugglers who prey upon innocent people” trying to reach Europe in unseaworthy boats, Mitsotakis added.

 The coast guard on Greece's eastern island of Lesbos said the bodies of 16 young African women, a man and a boy were recovered after a dinghy carrying about 40 people sank.
-Ten women were rescued, while 12 other migrants were believed to be missing, coast guard officials said.

-The last body to be recovered, of a man, was found by divers from the European Union's Frontex border agency who helped in the search and rescue operation, the coast guard said.
+Coast guard officials said a total 25 people were rescued by late Thursday.

 “The women who were rescued were in a full state of panic so we are still trying to work out what happened,” coast guard spokesman Nikos Kokkalas told Greek state television.
-“The women were all from African countries, aged 20 upward. ...
-There is a search on land as well as at sea, and we hope that survivors made it to land.”
+“The women were all from African countries, aged 20 upward.”

-The second rescue effort was launched several hundred kilometers (miles) to the southwest, off the island of Kythira, where a sailboat struck rocks and sank.
+The second rescue effort was launched several hundred kilometers (miles) to the southwest, off the island of Kythira, where an Italy-bound sailboat struck rocks in the night and sank.

 The bodies of at least four migrants were seen amid floating debris from the yacht under the cliffs.
 The deaths would be officially recorded when the bodies were recovered, officials said.
-They added that 80 people, from Iran, Iraq and Afghanistan, had been rescued while a search continues for as many as 11 still believed to be missing.
+They added that 80 people, from Afghanistan, Iraq and Iran, had been rescued while a search continues for as many as 11 still believed to be missing.

+“The waves was too much high, about 6 meters (20 feet),” Abdul Ghafar Amur, a survivor of the wreck from Afghanistan, said.
+“We tried to save our lives, but most of our friends, they have died.”

+He said the people on the yacht had been at sea for two days when the vessel sank.

-With winds in the area reaching 70 kilometers per hour (45 mph) overnight on Kythira, survivors clinging to ropes were pulled to safety up steep cliffs as others were buffeted by waves as they waited their turn on tiny areas of rock at the bottom.
+With gale-force winds overnight on Kythira, survivors clinging to ropes were pulled to safety up steep cliffs as others were buffeted by waves as they waited their turn on tiny areas of rock at the bottom.

-“All the residents here went down to the harbor to try and help,” Martha Stathaki, a local resident told The Associated Press.
+“All the residents here went down to the harbor to try and help,” island resident Martha Stathaki told The Associated Press.

 “We could see the boat smashing against the rocks and people climbing up those rocks to try and save themselves.
-It was an unbelievable sight.”
+It was an unbelievable sight,” she said.

+Amur, the Afghan survivor, said he paid smugglers $9,000 to be transported from Turkey to Italy, a sum which matched accounts by other survivors.
+The fate of the yacht’s captain was unknown, though some survivors said he was lost during the wreck.

 Kythira is some 400 kilometers (250 miles) west of Turkey and on a route often used by smugglers to bypass Greece and head directly to Italy.